mrWD/ai-prompt-suggester-extension/README.md

 ## Usage

-1. Open any supported chat (ChatGPT, Gemini, Claude, Perplexity, Grok, Mistral, DeepSeek, Copilot, or Le Chat)
+1. Open any supported chat (ChatGPT, Gemini, Claude, Perplexity, Grok, Mistral, DeepSeek, Copilot, Qwen, LM Arena, or Le Chat)
 2. Look for the 💡 button:
    - On Gemini: The button appears after the last toolbox item
    - On Claude: The button appears in the input area toolbar